Synthetic Ice Training

 New synthetic ice technology finally here!

-Finally there is a new technology available for synthetic ice that comes with an infused glide solution – that will not wear out!
+Finally there is a new technology available for synthetic ice that comes with an infused glide solution.
+It will not wear out!

 SmartRink is now promoting their newest technology for synthetic ice!
 We call this the “SmartGlide” because it contains a glide additive that is found throughout the product.

-So the R&D people behind our products decided to take this a step further and really examine another approach to making this work.
-What they were able to do was mix the dry resin with the glide additives in such a way as to create a product that was so thouroughly mixed that it actually feels “dry” to the touch but when skated on you can definitely notice the glide additives under the skate blades.
+So the R&D people behind our products decided to take this a step further.
+They really examined another approach to making this work.
+What they were able to do was mix the dry resin with the glide additives in such a way as to create a product that was so thoroughly mixed.
+It actually feels “dry” to the touch but when skated on.
+You can definitely notice the glide additives under the skate blades.

-In the end we have produced a product that will not require the use of a sprayed on glide solution.
-And the best part is that it will never “leach” or “run” out of the sinter pressed sheet because it will be a single homogeneous sheet where the material in the centre of the sheet will be exactly the same as the material on the surface or the edges of the sheet.
+In the end, we have produced a product that will not require the use of a sprayed-on glide solution.
+The best part is that it will never “leach” or “run” out of the sinter-pressed sheet.
+This is because it will be a single homogeneous sheet.
+The material in the centre of the sheet will be exactly the same as the material on the surface or the edges of the sheet.

 They will outglide and outlast any of our competition.